LabKey/wnprc-modules/docker/README.md

 ## Configuration of nightly-ehr.primate.wisc.edu

-This server is configured to update every night after the production server completes a complete backup and move the created file to a long term ITSS storage (i.e., `PrimateFS`).
+This server is configured to update every night after the production server completes a complete backup and moves the created file to a long term ITSS storage (i.e., `PrimateFS`).
 The script called `load_database_update_testserver.sh` is based on `load_database_backup.sh` and it is configured to run as a cron job in the `nightly-ehr.primate.wisc.edu` server by the root user.

 To check the current configuraion type: `sudo crontab -l`.
 To modify the configuration type: `sudo crontab -e`.

-The script uses multiple parameters: `-postgres` - location of postgres executable (i.e., /usr/lib/postgresql/15/bin/), `--dbname` - name of the databse to replace, `--jobs` - number of processes to run the backup, `--production` - restore a complete database, `--path` - location of the backup files (~/labkey_backup/database/daily/).
+The script uses multiple parameters: `-postgres` - location of postgres executable (i.e., /usr/lib/postgresql/15/bin/), `--dbname` - name of the database to replace, `--jobs` - number of processes to run the backup, `--production` - restore a complete database, `--path` - location of the backup files (~/labkey_backup/database/daily/).

 The script also downloads the latest image of LabKeySnapshot from Docker Hub and cleans all the old images from the local image repository.